Once you trade up, you are never going back.

 In fact, Inflation Starts the Second You Are Born

-My mom called me the other day and told me that she bought some baby underclothes for her grandchild, but when she saw softer, more expensive versions, she bought the nicer ones and returned the ones she already purchased.
-When I heard it, my immediate thought was “what if the baby gets used to the really nice undershirt and cry when we give her standard ones?
+My mom called me the other day and told me she bought some baby underclothes for her grandchild, but when she saw softer, more expensive versions, she bought the nicer ones and returned the ones she already purchased.
+My immediate thought was “what if the baby gets used to the really nice undershirt and cry when we give her standard ones?
 Are we going to expose our children to the higher standard right from the beginning?”

 Other, Bigger, More Important Aspects of Our Standard of Living